scottkstewart/qPPE/README.md

 # qPPE

-(Right now this is literally nothing, likely will stay in extremely early stages until studentvue is live for the year)
+(Everything on this program is poorly tested, don't expect it to function until a few weeks into the school year)

 GUI Extension of Phoenix-parse-email based on QT -- meant to remove any interaction with studentvue